 Since it wasn’t a peak season yet, we were able to get a nipa shed near the grilling area and comfort room.
 It has a provision for bags and other belongings in the ceiling and has a wide space to lay our sleeping bed.

 Bringing of food and water is allowed (no corkage fee).
-We brought rice, viands and drinks.
-We ate our lunch by noon time and took a nap afterwards.
+We brought rice, viands, and drinks.
+We ate our lunch by noon time and took a nap afterward.
 We dashed to the water late in the afternoon.
 Before dinner my hubby grilled pork liempo.
 After we ate, we packed up and went to the tent area and pitched our tents.

 We rinsed and changed to sleep wears.
 But we did not want to sleep yet.
 We went to Coffee Bar fronting the beach and ordered hot choco.
 But since it wasn’t available, we were served Milo energy drink.
 While sipping this drink, we savored the moment looking at the water which was illuminated by the beach lights.
 It was so relaxing.
 The soft sound of the friendly waves was soothing.
 Again, it was so wonderful to embrace the night time solitude with my family.